 - Add the ricotta and part of the mozzarella and Parmesan.
 Time to assemble!

 - Arrange two zucchini slices to make an “X”.
 Arrange another two to make a “+” over the “X”.
 Now you have a star.

 - Pile the filling in the center of the slices.
 Pull opposite ends of the zucchini pieces together, until you’ve created a packet.

 - Lay the packet in the baking dish, seam side down.
 Repeat these steps with the remaining filling and zucchini.

 - Spread more sauce over the top of the ravioli, and finish with the remaining cheeses.

 - Bake the zucchini ravioli at 425 degrees F for 15 minutes.
 Top with fresh herbs, and DIG IN!

 When cutting zucchini for ravioli, you want long, thin (about 1/8-inch-wide) strips that will resemble pasta noodles in both appearance and texture.
 To achieve this, start by trimming off the ends of the zucchini, then use one of the methods below to slice down the length of the zucchini.

 - Mandoline.
-The best and easiest way to cut uniform zucchini slices for the ravioli.
+The best and easiest way to cut uniform zucchini slices for the ravioli (and for Zucchini Casserole too).
 Slice the zucchini lengthwise on a mandoline like this one for long, thin slices.